 In a seminar setting, we model a learning environment framed on the values of inquiry, mutual respect, and cooperative support.

-We seek a dynamic balance between cultivating students’ healthy self-sufficiency and providing them with the support and clear standards they need in order to thrive.
+We seek a dynamic balance between cultivating healthy self-sufficiency and providing support and clear standards needed in order to thrive.

 Stevenson graduates, by honing skills of experimental design, observation, and data analysis, become equipped to draw logical conclusions based on available evidence.